embEDUx/documentation/src/usage/linux.md

 -rw-r--r-- 1 user user   0 Mar  1 20:51 README
     ```

-1. Optional: Add needed patches to the root of your *platform* branch.
+1. Optional: Add needed patches to the root directory of your branch.
 The patch
    needs to be in the standard patch format, eg. created with `diff -Naur`.

     ```